quicwg/base-drafts/draft-ietf-quic-tls.md

 Note that if the server sends a Retry, the client's Initial will correspond to a new connection and thus use the server provided Destination Connection ID.

-The hash function for HKDF when deriving handshake secrets and keys is SHA-256
+The hash function for HKDF when deriving initial secrets and keys is SHA-256
 {{!SHA=DOI.10.6028/NIST.FIPS.180-4}}.
 The connection ID used with HKDF-Expand-Label is the initial Destination Connection ID.